riteshth1/Etch-A-Sketch-app/README.md

-Certainly!
-Here's a basic README file for your Etch-A-Sketch App:

 Etch-A-Sketch App
 Description:
 This Python script creates a simple Etch-A-Sketch drawing application using the Turtle module.
 Users can control the movement of a turtle pen on the screen using keyboard inputs.